Thee121/Trabajo-Fin-Grado/coppelia/zmqRemoteApi/README.md

 Start the CoppeliaSim simulator and load one of the scenes provided by this repository with a Pioneer P3DX robot or create a new scene that includes this robot.
 (The label for the robot has to be ``PioneerP3DX``, otherwise the label for the robot should be modified in the external script.)

 Read carefully the ``avoid.py`` file, which is the main class of the robot controller, and run the script from the command line.
+Double check that the "Number_Generations" and "max_Training_Time" variables inside the file and ``neat_config.txt`` are to your liking and run the file.

-The controller implements a heuristic, rule-based controller.
-Note that the thresholds are fine-tuned for the correct robot operation over generations using neat-capable libraries.
+The ``treatment.py`` file contains a basic script to read all the information from the checkpoints, dumping it all in the ``robot_info`` file present in output.